microsoft/WindowsAppSDK/specs/AppLifecycle/Activation/AppLifecycle Activation.md

 secondary requirement is to be able to unregister for any or all of these.

 For filetype associations, the app can register for multiple filetypes.
 We will provide the ability to unregister one or more filetypes.
+For the initial release, we do not include an API to unregister all filetype registrations at once, although this could be added in a later release.
 For protocol registrations, the app can register for multiple protocols individually, so the API will also enable the app to unregister for each of these individually.
 For unregistering for startup behavior, the app must pass the taskId that it originally passed in when registering.

 ```c++
 void UnregisterForActivation()